Hamdy410/Morse-Code-Machine/README.md

   1. You would follow the instructions and notes displayed in this mode (will also be discussed further nearly).
   2. Start exposing your LDR to the Light Source
   3. After completing the full message, press your push button.
-  4. The translated message would be displayed on the terminal, if the LDR and the push button were installed correctly.
+  4. The translated message would be displayed on the terminal if the LDR and the push button were installed correctly.

 ## Switching between the two modes
 ### From Encoding to Decoding: